Large Language Models

 This is a great resource: Using MCP with OpenAI & MCP Servers

-11. Grok MCP Plugin provides chat, image understanding and function calling.
-Not packaged; you must clone and build the project.
+11. Grok MCP Plugin provides chat, image understanding, and function calling.
+This plugin is not packaged; so you must clone and build the project yourself.

 12. Awesome Remote MCP Servers